Warren Buffett once said:

 If you’re already invested in the stock market (and are fed up about hearing how you should invest in stocks), then you may want to consider using your money for another, more volatile long-term investment.

-Believe it or not, crypto has become arguably one of the best long-term investments – specifically if you’re not afraid of volatility.
+Believe it or not, Bitcoin has become arguably one of the best long-term investments – specifically if you’re not afraid of volatility.

 Take a look at the historical astronomical returns of Bitcoin: